Bringing research from bench to bedside.

 Our Mission

-St. Anna Children’s Cancer Research Institute (CCRI) strives to improve treatment for children and adolescents with cancer by bringing together translational and clinical research with open-minded exploration of basic disease mechanisms.
-Every year, 250-300 children and adolescents in Austria alone are diagnosed with cancer.
+St. Anna Children’s Cancer Research Institute (St. Anna CCRI) strives to improve treatment for children and adolescents with cancer by bringing together translational and clinical research with open-minded exploration of basic disease mechanisms.
+Every year, 300-350 children and adolescents in Austria alone are diagnosed with cancer.
 Thanks to research, more than 80 % of these children will now survive.
-Integrally connected with St. Anna Children’s Hospital, experimental and theoretical scientists at CCRI work side-by-side with oncologists to tackle eminent issues in pediatric cancer research and therapy.
+Integrally connected with St. Anna Children’s Hospital, experimental and theoretical scientists at St. Anna CCRI work side-by-side with oncologists to tackle eminent issues in pediatric cancer research and therapy.

-The CCRI trains a generation of passionate and courageous researchers thriving on this interdisciplinary exchange and it hosts state-of-the-art experimental facilities to power this mission.
-CCRI tears down conventional boundaries by constant exchange and collaboration with outside institutions in order to go the extra mile for the benefit of the patient.
-Bringing research from bench to bedside, CCRI headquarters multiple clinical trials and is tightly integrated in international networks to maximize innovation and impact.
+St. Anna CCRI trains a generation of passionate and courageous researchers thriving on this interdisciplinary exchange and it hosts state-of-the-art experimental facilities to power this mission.
+The institute tears down conventional boundaries by constant exchange and collaboration with outside institutions in order to go the extra mile for the benefit of the patient.
+Bringing research from bench to bedside, St. Anna CCRI headquarters multiple clinical trials and is tightly integrated in international networks to maximize innovation and impact.

 Highlights